Inside Binary Fund — Avoid.

-Pros: It has a short video (only 8 minutes!)
+The Good: It has a short video (only 8 minutes!)

-Cons: Pretty much everything about this system reeks of shameless lies.
+The Bad: Pretty much everything about this system reeks of shameless lies.

-Our Recommendation: Binary Options, are at best a high risk investment, at worst pure gambling.
+The Bottom Line: Binary Options, are at best a high risk investment, at worst pure gambling.
 If you're looking to build a real, sustainable income online, check out our number one recommendation here.
 It's free to get started and you don't have to gamble away your hard earned money.

 Have you seen the new top level domains?
 You know the ones: instead of dot com or dot net, there are sites out the now with things like dot marketing and dot guru.